MISSOURI

 • 02.
 Which PFAS chemicals are most concerning for Missouri water systems?

 Specific PFAS chemicals of major concern include PFOA and PFOS, although new PFAS compounds continue to emerge.
-These can be toxic and pose serious health concerns.
+The national settlement with 3M and DuPont pays systems for any detections related to many different PFAS chemicals.

 • 03.
 What are the health risks of PFAS exposure?